The pet food industry constantly aims to meet its objectives in a manner which is responsible to society and the environment.

 The industry recognises that responsibility to the environment is as central to good manufacturing practice as considerations of safety and quality PFMA members are informed about, and comply with, relevant national and local environmental controls.
 Accordingly, PFMA recognises that legislation to protect the environment should be based on sound scientific evidence.

-When a pet food label says "meat and animal derivatives (4% chicken)" under the ingredients/composition list does this really mean that there is only 4% chicken in the product?
+When a label says meat and animal derivatives (4% chicken) on the pet food label does this really mean that there is only 4% meat in the products ?

-No. Each recipe includes a blend of different ingredients including protein sources such as chicken, lamb, beef etc which are all combined into a food which will meet, in part or entirely, the daily nutritional requirements of the pet animal.
+No. Each recipe includes a blend of different ingredients including meats such as chicken, lamb, beef etc which are all combined into a food which will meet, in part or entirely, the daily nutritional requirements of the pet animal.

 The 4% declaration is a legal labelling requirement which represents the minimum percentage content of the characterising ingredient guaranteed to be present by the manufacturer.